apollographql/apollo-server/docs/source/features/data-sources.md

 ## Implementing your own cache backend

 Apollo Server exposes a `KeyValueCache` interface that you can use to implement connectors to other data stores, or to optimize for the query characteristics of your application.
-More information can be found [here](../../../packages/apollo-server-caching).
+More information can be found in the package readme for [apollo-server-caching](https://www.npmjs.com/package/apollo-server-caching).